fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 {% include alert.html class='info' title='In class' text="
 - _Historical Theory_ Wrap up discussion
-- Discuss the editing assignment due next Monday, including the GitHub process for editing and posting revisions.
+- Discuss the editing assignment due next Monday, including the process for editing and posting revisions.
+There will be a new version of this [screencast](https://youtu.be/tLAaLmHkKZU).
 "%}